Steak and oyster pie

-Steak and oyster pie, also known as beef and oyster pie is a traditional Victorian English dish.
+Steak and oyster pie, also known as beef and oyster pie, is a traditional Victorian English dish.
 It is also common in Australia and New Zealand.
 In Ireland, it has been prepared by the Ballymaloe House, and as a classic dish of the Ballymaloe Cookery School.
-In the United States, it's a regional dish of Norfolk, Virginia.
+In the United States, it is a regional dish of Norfolk, Virginia.
 There, neck, flank, round, or rump may be used.
-It is prepared in a Dutch oven, where it is slow-cooked until gelatinous.
+It is prepared in a Dutch oven, and is slow-cooked until gelatinous.
 In New Zealand, steak and oyster pie may be made with Bluff oysters.
 It may also be made with ale.
 The dish is prepared by Rick Stein using Guinness beer.